-The track-and-hold goes back into track mode on the $14^{th}$ SCLK rising edge.
-On the $16^{th}$ SCLK falling edge, the DOUT line returns to three-state.
-If the rising edge of $\overline{CS}$ occurs before 16 SCLK cycles have elapsed, the conversion is terminated, and the DOUT line returns to three-state.
-Depending on where the $\overline{CS}$ signal is brought high, the addressed register may be updated.
+The track-and-hold goes back into track mode on the 14^{th} SCLK rising edge.
+On the 16^{th} SCLK falling edge, the DOUT line returns to three-state.
+If the rising edge of \overline{CS} occurs before 16 SCLK cycles have elapsed, the conversion is terminated, and the DOUT line returns to three-state.
+Depending on where the \overline{CS} signal is brought high, the addressed register may be updated.

-Data is clocked into the AD7322 on the SCLK falling edge.
-The three MSBs on the DIN line are decoded to select which register is addressed.
+Data is clocked into the AD7324 on the SCLK falling edge.
+The 3 MSBs on the DIN line are decoded to select which register is being addressed.
 The control register is a 12-bit register.
-If the control register is addressed by the three MSBs, the data on the DIN line is loaded into the control on the 15th SCLK rising edge.
-If the range register is addressed, the data on the DIN line is loaded into the addressed register on the 11th SCLK falling edge.
+If the control register is addressed by the 3 MSBs, the data on the DIN line is loaded into the control on the 15th SCLK rising edge.
+If the sequence register or the range register is addressed, the data on the DIN line is loaded into the addressed register on the 11th SCLK falling edge.

-Conversion data is clocked out of the AD7322 on each SCLK falling edge.
-Data on the DOUT line consists of two leading zero bits, a channel identifier bit, a sign bit, and a 12-bit conversion result.
-The channel identifier bit is used to indicate which channel corresponds to the conversion result.
-The first leading zero bit is clocked out on the $\overline{\text{CS}}$ falling edge, and the second zero bit is clocked out on the first SCLK falling edge.
+Conversion data is clocked out of the AD7324 on each SCLK falling edge.
+Data on the DOUT line consists of a leading ZERO bit, two channel identifier bits, a sign bit, and a 12-bit conversion result.
+The channel identifier bits are used to indicate which channel corresponds to the conversion result.
+The leading ZERO bit is clocked out on the $\overline{\text{CS}}$ falling edge, and the first channel identifier bit is clocked out on the first SCLK falling edge.

-Figure 50.
+Figure 51.
 Serial Interface Timing Diagram (Control Register Write)